TomasHernandez1/CTF/Solved/Forensics/Wireshark doo dooo/README.md

   Writeup
 </h1>

-open image with wireshark
+open image with wireshark ->
-follow TCP stream on all HTTP, until n.5 decrypt flag with ROT13
+follow TCP stream on all HTTP, until n.5 <br>
+decrypt flag with ROT13

 <h1>